swthemathwiz/hp-z6-g4-memory-fan-mounts/README.md

 obvious choice.
 They are cheap and plentiful on ebay.
 Other choices are listed [above](#fan80x25).

-For an 80x80x20 mm secondary fan, the AVC DASA0820R2U (0.60A) +12 VDC PWM fan (Dell: 05NPYY) with a PC-style connector is cheap and plentiful on ebay.
+For an 80x80x20 mm secondary fan, the Foxconn PVA080F12R (0.36A) / AVC DASA0820R2U
+(0.60A) +12 VDC PWM fan (both Dell: 05NPYY) with a PC-style connector is cheap and plentiful on ebay.

-I tested both the Foxconn PVA080G12Q and AVC DASA0820R2U as secondary fans and both worked well.
-I preferred the 20-mm width.
+I tested both the Foxconn PVA080G12Q and PVA080F12R as secondary fans and both worked well.
+I preferred the 20-mm width for the spacing.

 See above for recommendations on the [case fan screws](#screws).